 US Election: PJ O’Rourke vs Conrad Black

-All eyes will be on America in the lead up to November 3.
+All eyes are on America in the lead up to November 3.
 When the presidential race comes to an end one thing is certain, the US will be fractured.

 If Donald Trump is re-elected, outrage by left-wing political and media sophisticates will further alienate tens of millions of Americans who do not share their values.
 Yet, if Joe Biden wins, a display of anything other than humility would be equally alienating and would divide even more deeply a crisis-ridden nation.